junxit/us-congress-bills-117/bill.md

 - **(b)** *Planning grants*
   - **(1)** *In general* The Secretary shall provide grants to eligible entities to develop comprehensive plans under paragraph (2) related to AAM infrastructure.
   - **(2)** *Comprehensive plan*
-    - **(A)** *In general* Not later than 1 year after receiving a grant under this subsection, an eligible entity shall submit to the Secretary a comprehensive plan in a format capable of being published on the website of the Department of Transportation.
+    - **(A)** *In general* Not later than 1 year after receiving a grant under this subsection, an eligible entity shall submit to the Secretary a comprehensive plan, including the development of potential public use and private vertiport infrastructure, in a format capable of being published on the website of the Department of Transportation.
-    - **(B)** *Plan contents* The Secretary shall establish content requirements for comprehensive plans submitted under this subsection, which shall include not less than 1 of the following:
+    - **(B)** *Plan contents* The Secretary shall establish content requirements for comprehensive plans submitted under this subsection, which shall include not less than 1 of the followingas many of the following:
-      - **(i)** The identification of planned or potential vertiport locations.
+      - **(i)** The identification of planned or potential public use and private vertiport locations.
       - **(ii)** A description of infrastructure necessary to support AAM operations.
       - **(iii)** A description of types of planned or potential AAM operations and forecast for proposed vertiport operations, including estimates for initial operations and future growth.
       - **(iv)** The identification of physical and digital infrastructure required to meet any standards for vertiport design and performance characteristics established by the Federal Aviation Administration (as in effect on the date on which the Secretary issues a grant to an eligible entity), including modifications to existing infrastructure and ground sensors, electric charging or other fueling requirements, electric utility requirements, wireless and cybersecurity requirements, fire safety, perimeter security, and other necessary hardware or software.
       - **(v)** A description of any hazard associated with planned vertiport infrastructure, such as handling of hazardous materials, batteries, or other fuel cells, charging or fueling of aircraft, aircraft rescue and firefighting response, and emergency planning.
-      - **(vi)** A description of potential environmental effects of planned construction or siting of vertiports.
+      - **(vi)** A description of potential environmental effects of planned or potential construction or siting of vertiports.
-      - **(vii)** A description of how planned vertiport locations, including new or repurposed infrastructure, fit into State and local transportation systems and networks, including—
+      - **(vii)** A description of how planned or potential vertiport locations, including new or repurposed infrastructure, fit into State and local transportation systems and networks, including—
         - **(I)** connectivity to existing public transportation hubs and intermodal and multimodal facilities;
         - **(II)** opportunities to create new service to rural areas and areas underserved by air transportation; or
-        - **(III)** opportunities to utilize existing aviation infrastructure, such as airports and heliports, for AAM operations.
+        - **(III)** opportunities to utilize existing aviation infrastructure, such as airports and heliports, for AAM operations.; or
+        - **(IV)** any potential conflict with existing aviation infrastructure that may arise from the potential location of the vertiport.
       - **(viii)** A description of how vertiport planning will be incorporated in State or metropolitan planning documents.
       - **(ix)** The identification of the process an eligible entity will undertake to ensure an adequate level of engagement with any potentially impacted community for each planned vertiport location and planned or anticipated AAM operations, such as engagement with communities in rural areas, underserved communities, individuals with disabilities, or racial and ethnic minorities.
+      - **(ix)** The identification of the process an eligible entity will undertake to ensure an adequate level of engagement with any potentially impacted community for each planned or potential vertiport location and planned or anticipated AAM operations, such as engagement with communities in rural areas, underserved communities, Tribal communities, individuals with disabilities, or racial and ethnic minorities.
       - **(x)** The identification of the actions necessary for an eligible entity to undertake the construction of a vertiport, such as planning studies to assess existing infrastructure or newly identified areas of AAM integration, environmental studies, studies of projected economic benefit to the community, lease or acquisition of an easement or land for new infrastructure, and activities related to other capital costs.
       - **(xi)** The identification of State, local, or private sources of funding an eligible entity may use to assist with the construction or operation of a vertiport.
       - **(xii)** The identification of existing Federal aeronautical and airspace requirements that must be met for the eligible entity's planned vertiport location.